 Lindsey Smith

-Amplify Team LeaderLindsey Smith helps lead the station's Amplify Team.
-She previously served as Michigan Public's Morning News Editor, Investigative Reporter and West Michigan Reporter.
+Newsroom EditorLindsey Smith edits newsroom features and projects, and leads many of our collaboration teams.
+She previously led the station's Amplify Team, and has served as Michigan Public's Morning News Editor, Investigative Reporter and West Michigan Reporter.

 Lindsey co-wrote and co-hosted the 2018 Peabody award winning podcast, Believed, about how former gymnastics doctor Larry Nassar got away with sexual abuse for decades.